-Because diabetes statistics show gestational diabetes is common, most pregnant women are routinely screened for it between weeks 24 and 28 of their pregnancies, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Because diabetes statistics show gestational diabetes is common, most pregnant people are routinely screened for it between weeks 24 and 28 of their pregnancies, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 If you are diagnosed with the condition, there are a number of things you can do to keep your blood sugars within the target range — including managing your diet.

-Eating a healthy breakfast is a smart start to every day, but it's especially important for pregnant women who are concerned about their blood sugar levels.
+Eating a healthy breakfast is a smart start to every day, but it's especially important for pregnant people who are concerned about their blood sugar levels.
 Here's what you need to know about healthy breakfast choices for a gestational diabetes meal plan.